Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Bayesian learning.md

 ### Latent Dirichlet Allocation

+Latent Dirchlet Allocation(LDA) is a topic model in natural language processing.

 Generative  Process: $w \sim LDA$:
 * Draw each topic $\theta_k \sim Dir(\eta)$ for $k=1,\cdots, K$.
 * For each document: